 How to Use

 The first thing to appreciate about the Bonavita BV 1900TS is its stylish good looks.
-The compact, minimalist design suggests this is a quality brewer capable of producing great coffee – and for the most part this is a pretty accurate assessment.
+The compact, minimalist design suggests this is a quality brewer capable of producing great coffee and an incredible taste – and for the most part this is a pretty accurate assessment.

 Ease of Use: The second thing to notice about the 1900TS is the lack of controls.
-Indeed, aside from a simple on/off button and a light, there is nothing else you can really adjust and no control panel.
-Turn the machine on, brew your coffee, and the machine automatically switches off after the cycle has completed.
+Indeed, aside from a simple on/off button and light, there is nothing else you can really adjust and no control panel.
+Turn the maker on, brew your coffee, and the machine automatically switches off after the cycle has completed.
 That’s about it!
-The lack of programmability means you can’t set a time for the brew cycle to start (you’ll want to check out the 1900TD model for that feature), which may limit its appeal if you like to wake up to freshly-brewed coffee, or just need the convenience of setting a brew time.
+The lack of programmability means you can’t set a time for the brew cycle to start (you’ll want to check out the 1900TD model for that feature), which may limit its appeal if you like to wake up to the taste of a freshly-brewed coffee, or just need the convenience of setting a brew time.

 Why is this important?

 “Freshly roasted coffee contains carbon dioxide.
 By dampening the grounds before the brew cycle, these gases are released.”

 In truth, this setting is quite fiddly at first and the lack of control panel or a dedicated button means it can be hard to decipher whether the pre-infusion mode has actually been activated, leading to a lot of peering and head scratching when no water is forthcoming.
 While Bonavita was obviously aiming for simple, one-touch functionality, in this case, a few more controls might have made this brewer even simpler to operate.